 Here are my tips on what to see, what to do and what to eat when you are in Shkodër.

 The buses from Tirana are departing from the Regional bus station and take about 2 hours to Shkodër.
-The price is around 300 ALL (you pay on the bus).
-In Shkodër, the bus stops before the roundabout in front of Hotel Rozafa.
+The price is around 400 ALL (you pay on the bus).
+From Shkodra to Tirana there are frequent buses running from early morning until the last bus at 17:00.
+If you come from Tirana, the bus will stop in front of the Rozafa hotel.
+The bus departs from the bus staion in Square Democracia (in front of Radio Shkodra).

 Taking the bus is the cheapest option.
 If you want to, you can also take a taxi, book a tour or rent a car.
 Renting a car has its advantages, but there are some disadvantages too – driving in Albania can be very stressfull and chaotic.
 Also, be careful when taking a taxi, because taxi journeys in Albania are very pricey.